 As a Buyer Partner of Better Work, A&F Co. engages with both the Better Work Programme and national stakeholders to drive change through assessment, advisory and training services to registered suppliers.
 Better Work offers suppliers a transparent and credible way to collect information about compliance and improvements at a given facility.

-All A&F Co factories eligible to participate in the Better Work program in Bangladesh, Cambodia, Indonesia and Vietnam are required to join.
+All A&F Co factories eligible to participate in the Better Work program in Bangladesh, Cambodia, Egypt, Indonesia, Jordan and Vietnam are required to join.
 Today, over 100 factories participate in the Better Work program.

 Increasing Transparency